valkey-io/valkey-doc/commands/cluster-addslots.md

     > CLUSTER ADDSLOTS 1 2 3
     ERR Slot 1 is already busy

-## Usage in Redis Cluster
+## Usage in Valkey Cluster

-This command only works in cluster mode and is useful in the following Redis Cluster operations:
+This command only works in cluster mode and is useful in the following Valkey Cluster operations:

 1. To create a new `cluster ADDSLOTS` is used in order to initially setup master nodes splitting the available hash slots among them.
 2. In order to fix a broken cluster where certain slots are unassigned.